CancerScreeningCDS/crcsm-cds/input/pagecontent/2_background.md

 launched from the health IT system but must then query the EHR for the patient data required by the CDS.
-Once the required data has been pulled from the EHR, it is used along with the CDS definition as part of the FHIR \$apply operation (see Section 5.4.1).
+Once the required data has been pulled from the EHR, it is used along with the CDS definition as part of the FHIR \$apply operation.
 The outputs from the FHIR
 \$apply operation are then used to populate the CRCSM dashboard and present the clinician with recommendations.
 If the clinician chooses to act on the recommendations, the SMART application must transmit the